mdayaram/alight/README.md

 =======================

-The purpose of this repo is to generate a single all-encompassing HTML file from the collection of poems founds in the `content` directory.
+The purpose of this repo is to generate a single all-encompassing HTML file from the collection of poems found in the `content` directory.

 ## Running